ellaro/UIAutomation/README.md

     The script creates a Chrome WebDriver session and calls the check_registration(driver) function.
     (Other tests like check_logo_play(driver) can easily be enabled by uncommenting them.)

-How to Run

-    Make sure you have chromedriver.exe placed in your project directory.

-    Save the script (for example, total_luck_automation.py).

-    Run the script:

-python total_luck_automation.py

-    Watch as the browser automatically opens, interacts with the site, and prints progress messages to the console.

 Notes